Big Bear Drive-In

-The Big Bear Drive-In was the typical American drive-in theater icon on State Route 305, between Poulsbo and Suquamish near the Agate Pass Bride.
-It was built and operated by the Lilquist family of Poulsbo, who also operated the Poulsbo indoor theater downtown, which is now a bakery.
-They were in operation from late 50’s or early 60’s, till 1981, when they began showning adult movies to draw larger crowds.
+The Big Bear Drive-In was the typical American drive-in theatre icon on State Route 305, between Poulsbo and Suquamish near the Agate Pass Bride.
+It was built and operated by the Lilquist family of Poulsbo, who also operated the Almo Theatre indoor in downtown Poulsbro, which is now a bakery.
+They were in operation from late-1950’s or early-1960’s, till 1981, when they began showning adult movies to draw larger crowds.
 They had G to X rated movies that year, then closed their gates in 1988.

 The owners of the Rodeo Drive-In then with an agreement, opened for one last time, in 1994, under the operation of the Rodeo Drive-In’s owner, until a gentlemans agreement was made and the Fred Hill Concrete and Gravel Company encroached and expanded into the drive-in’s entrance and back half of the lot, finally taking over all of the property making concrete and cement.

 The unique sign that they had at the Big Bear Drive-In were the Three Bears, from the Goldilocks story.
 Papa, Mama, Baby Bear all up on the sign, with animated neon legs walking towards the entrance.
 It was surrounded by tall fir trees, and on occation, you sometimes did see a live black bear walking thru the lot, or raccoons.
 But it was a fun place to go on a hot night, as the surrounding woods acted as air conditioning, so it was cool there, even on the hottest of summer nights.